Blood in Dog Stool: Why Is There Blood in My Dog’s Poop? Causes and When It’s an Emergency

-It is not always the end of the world type of emergency, but it must be taken seriously.
+Blood in your dog’s stool isn’t always the end of the world type of emergency, but you need to take it seriously.

 How quickly you need to see a vet depends on how much blood there is and whether there is also diarrhea, vomiting, lethargy, or other concerning signs.